jjspill/RSS_Feed_Aggregator/README.md

     ```bash
     python3 main.py --cache
     ```
     With the `--cache` flag, the aggregator uses caching to improve speed.
-Entries that have been processed during previous runs will be skipped, ensuring that only new or updated entries are processed.
+Before fetching new data, it first checks the ETag and Last-Modified headers to identify any changes since the last fetch.
+If no changes are detected, previously processed entries are skipped, ensuring that the aggregator only processes new or updated entries.

 4. **The results will be saved in the `rss-feeds` directory as XML files, categorized by their respective slugs**